D.I.Y Fine Motor Activities for EYFS

 In addition, fine motor skills are required for many self-care tasks.
 Examples include getting dressed (doing buttons, zips and laces), brushing teeth, opening a lunchbox and using cutlery to eat.

 Well-developed fine motor skills enable children to become more independent.
 They can help children to complete a task quickly and efficiently.
 These skills are learnt and developed in stages as a child grows.
+You can click here for some resources which are designed to help with fine motor skills. *

 Learning to cut takes a lot of time and practice.
 Children need good hand-eye coordination and hand strength to be able to use scissors.
 They should be encouraged to keep their thumb up by doing a 'thumbs up' before starting.
 Start off with thicker materials first, such as straws and card, as these are easier to cut.
-Once the child has progressed past single snips, encourage them to turn the card, rather than the hand which they are cutting with and to follow simple patterns.
+Once your child has progressed past single snips, encourage them to turn the card, rather than the hand which they are cutting with and to follow simple patterns.

 Playdough is fantastic for strengthening the fine motor muscles.
 Children should roll, flatten, pinch and use cutters.
 Using clay or thicker modelling materials will increase the difficulty and work the muscles harder!